 Our Track Record

-Attorney Patrick J. Stangl has over 30 years of experience defending clients in Madison and across Wisconsin against homicide charges.
+Attorney Patrick J. Stangl has over 30 years of experience defending clients in Madison and across Wisconsin against criminal charges, including homicide.
 He knows what it takes to build a strong defense and fight for the best possible outcome in your case.

 Madison Criminal Defense Attorney Patrick J. Stangl is committed to exploring options for your best defense and has been defending clients across the state since 1991.